 The best places for fall foliage, without the crowds

-In early October, the leaves in Plumas County begin transforming to create stunning natural beauty.
+In late September and early October, the leaves in Plumas County begin transforming to create stunning natural beauty.
 From creek beds to mountaintops, vibrant leaves contrast brilliantly against the dark green pines and firs that dominate the landscape.

 We’ve pulled together the best routes that offer an abundance of color and adventure.
 Read on for a fall foliage guide that gets you off the beaten path and into the heart of Plumas County.